isaiahsilvani/fake-store-angular/README.md

 # Features of this application:
 - CRUD functionality
 - Use of remote API (fakestoreapi.com) with Angular's built-in HTTP client
+- Loading spinner while waiting for API response
 - Template Binding
 - Conditional Rendering
 - Two-way binding